Convolutions for Spatial Interaction Modeling: EXPERIMENTS

-{\bf Data.} We conducted an evaluation on an in-house data set, containing $19{,}000$ scenes of $25$s each and collected across several cities in North America with high-quality $10$Hz annotations.
-No ground-truth overlaps are observed in the data.
-To mitigate metric variance due to rare events, (1) a large split of $5{,}000$ scenes is left out for validation; (2) the validation key frames in each scene have a temporal spacing of $2$s to avoid counting the same overlaps multiple times; and (3) the training and validation sets are split geographically to prevent models from memorizing the same static obstacles and environment.
-Note that, as the goal of this work is to understand relative performance of the considered approaches for interaction modeling, we limited the experiments to the in-house data.
-Using this larger data set, as opposed to using popular open-sourced data sets that are significantly smaller, enabled more statistically significant results and deriving more general conclusions.
+{\bf Data.} We conducted an evaluation on a large in-house data set, containing $19{,}000$ scenes of $25$s each and collected across several cities in North America with high-quality $10$Hz annotations.
+To mitigate the metric variance of the sparse overlaps, (1) a large split of $5{,}000$ scenes is left out for testing; (2) the test frames in scenes have a temporal spacing of $2$s to avoid counting the same overlaps multiple times; and (3) the training and test sets are split geographically to prevent models from memorizing the same static obstacles and environment.
+Using this larger data set, as opposed to using popular open-sourced data sets that are significantly smaller, allows for lower metric variance and deriving more general conclusions.
+Lastly, by using the same input, backbone network, loss functions, and training settings, our studies contrast the interaction modeling approaches.
+This allows us to focus on the relative performance of these approaches, as opposed to comparing independent models where ensuring similar network capacities and equally well-tuned hyper-parameters are typically challenging tasks.
+In Appendix we provide details on the data sets, metric variance, and comparison to other motion forecasting models on public data sets.

-{\bf Training.} The models were implemented in PyTorch \cite{NEURIPS2019_9015} and trained end-to-end with 16~GPUs, with a batch size of 2 per-GPU.
-Training without the GNN module is completed in about $12$ hours.
-We use the Adam optimizer \cite{kingma2014adam} with a learning rate of \num{2e-4}, decayed to \num{2e-5} at $75\%$ and \num{2e-6} at $95\%$ of the training iterations.